“How we spend our days is, of course, how we spend our lives.”

 Annie Dillard

-I painted my first still-life in oils in 2015, at the tender age of 43, and thought to myself, “why didn’t I do this years ago”?
-A fan of writer Annie Dillard (“How we spend our days is, of course, how we spend our lives”), I resolved to spend some minutes every day painting.
+In 2015, she ‘gave herself permission’ to reconnect with a side of herself which had been lying dormant and took up weekly painting classes.
+She painted her first still-life in oils at the tender age of 43, and thought to herself, “why didn’t I do this years ago”?
+A fan of writer Annie Dillard (“How we spend our days is, of course, how we spend our lives”), she resolved to spend some minutes every day painting.
 Minutes turned into hours and then, during the pandemic, hours turned into whole days.
-Now I can’t conceive of a life without painting.
+Lockdown gave Mel the opportunity to turn her hobby into a career.
+She was able to build up a body of work, which, once things returned to normal, she managed to sell at a local art fair.
+She decided to make more paintings, taking the approach that, all the while her work was selling, she would continue as a full-time artist.
+She hasn’t looked back.

 Read more in Stories